-Additional Transaction Document means any document or agreement which the Issuer and the URF Note Trustee (acting on the direction of URF Noteholders by Special Resolution), at any time agree to be a "Transaction Document' for the purposes of the Trust Deed.
+Additional Transaction Document means any document or agreement which the Issuer and the URF Note II Trustee (acting on the direction of URF Notes II Noteholders by Special Resolution), at any time agree to be a "Transaction Document' for the purposes of the Trust Deed.

 AFSL Holder means a holder of an Australian Financial Services Licensee pursuant to section 911A(2)(b) of the Corporations Act.
-It includes, but is not limited to, Dixon Advisory & Superannuation Services Limited, the responsible entity of the Fund.
+It includes, but is not limited to, Dixon Advisory & Superannuation Services Limited, a related party of the Responsible Entity and of the Investment Manager of the Fund.

-Applicant means an applicant for URF Notes under this Prospectus.
+Applicant means an applicant for URF Notes II under this Prospectus.

-Application means an application for URF Notes under this Prospectus.
+Application means an application for URF Notes II under this Prospectus.

-Application Form means the application form attached to this Prospectus.
+Application Form means the application form attached to this Prospectus and the online Application Form available at www.usmastersresidential.com.au.

-Application Monies means the Offer Price multiplied by the number of URF Notes applied for.
+Application Monies means the Offer Price multiplied by the number of URF Notes II applied for.